-- Vocal play - Begins to imitate babbling when modeled by an adults (ma-ma-ma, da-da-da) - Varies sounds in loudness, pitch, and rhythm - Adds more consonant sounds to babbling (p, b, m, n, t, d, y) - Uses gestures and vocalizations to protest (turns head or turns away while whining) - Shouts or vocalizes to gain attention
+Receptive Communication Expressive Communication Understands some gestures Vocal play Looks at familiar objects and family members or pictures when named Begins to imitate babbling when modeled by an adults (ma-ma-ma, da-da-da) Recognizes own name (looks toward person and/or may vocalize) Varies sounds in loudness, pitch, and rhythm Responds to "no" most of the time Adds more consonant sounds to babbling (p, b, m, n, t, d, y) Attends to music or singing Uses gestures and vocalizations to protest (turns Searches for hidden objects head or turns away while whining) Enjoys games like Peek-a-boo and Pat-a-cake Shouts or vocalizes to gain

-- Understands simple directions with gestures ("Come here") - Understands 25+ words - Gives 1 object when requested with outstretched arm - Follows simple request ("wave," "bye-bye," "clap," "give me a kiss") - Performs routine activities in response to verbal request (tries to comb hair while dressing) - Understands simple questions (e.g., "Where's daddy?"
+- □ Understands simple directions with gestures ("Come here") - □ Understands 25+ words - ☐ Gives 1 object when requested with outstretched arm - □ Follows simple request ("wave," "bye-bye," "clap," "give me a kiss") - Performs routine activities in response to verbal request (tries to comb hair while dressing) - □ Understands simple questions (e.g., "Where's daddy?"
 "Where's the ball?") - Participates and performs part in social games like Peek-a-boo - Looks at familiar objects and people when named

-- Says a few words such as "mama" or "dada" meaningfully

-- Tries to repeat speech sounds

-or words after your model

-- Consistently uses gestures to communicate (shakes head no, lifts arms to be picked up, points, shows)

-- Says one to two words spontaneously (e.g., "hi" "dog" "mama," etc.)

-- Points/reaches to what they want

-- Waves hi/bye
+- Says a few words such as "mama" or "dada" meaningfully - ☐ Tries to repeat speech sounds or words after your model - Consistently uses gestures to communicate (shakes head no, lifts arms to be picked up, points, shows) - Says one to two words spontaneously (e.g., "hi" "dog" "mama," etc.) - Points/reaches to what they want - □ Waves hi/bye

-- □ Understands 50+ words - Consistently follows simple 1step commands ("Give me" command, "go get the ball") - Understands some prepositions (in, off, on) - Points to familiar people and objects in pictures - Demonstrates functional play with a few toys (using toys how they are intended) - Points to 6 body parts or clothing items - Hands a toy to an adult for assistance (early problem solving) - Imitates simple pretend play (feed the baby)
+- □ Understands 50+ words - Consistently follows simple 1step commands ("Give me" command, "go get the ball") - Understands some prepositions (in, off, on) - Points to familiar people and objects in pictures - Demonstrates functional play with a few toys (using toys how they are intended) - Points to 6 body parts or clothing items - Hands a toy to an adult for assistance (early problem solving) - ☐ Imitates simple pretend play (feed the baby)

 - □ Protests by shaking head "no"

-- Imitates new words frequently
+- □ Imitates new words frequently

 - Uses jargon (sounds/babbles with adult speech-like rhythm)

-- Produces a few animal sounds
+- □ Produces a few animal sounds

-- Names 5-7 familiar objects on request
+- □ Names 5-7 familiar objects on request

 - Continues to use gestures purposefully (with vocalizations, sounds, or words) to influence the behavior of others (pointing, showing, claps, blows kiss)

-- Uses between 10-50 words (minimum of 10 by 18 months)
+- ☐ Uses between 10-50 words (minimum of 10 by 18 months)